DevMarcoStundner/CAN_MCSD_Project/README.md

 `OS_MAX_TIMERS`), but has a fairly low accuracy (+- 1ms) as it uses the sytick timer.

+# Utility functions
+## ADC/DAC performace
+The ADC and DAC work within +- 3 LSB from 800 to 4000 counts, below 800 the DAC saturates and does not reach zero.

 # Serial Console
 ## Format specification
+## Implemented commands
+- h -> returns help
+- a -> adds arg 1 and 2 as integers
+- m -> set dac to arg 1 value, return dac measurement

 ## Implementation notes
 For both RX and TX, DMA instance 1 will be used.